-Men can experience pelvic nerve damage as a result of the surgical procedure.
+Men can experience pelvic nerve damage as a result of the surgery.
 The effects of nerve damage can vary.
 Your surgeon can best explain what was done during surgery and what you can realistically expect afterward.
 Damage to nerves can result in:

 - Decreased sensation in the penis and scrotum